su980818/2021__python/Pandas_adbanced.md

 print(student_df)
 </pre>

-NOW we see how reset_method operate.
+NOW we need to see how reset_method operate.

 <pre>
 student_df = student_df.reset_index()